SERVIR-WA/GALUP/training/1_lu/modules/README.md

 # Workshop #1: Land-Use Suitability Analysis with QGIS Tools

+### Goal:

-**Goal**: The first GALUP workshop aims at laying a foundation of core concepts and techniques used in land-use suitability analysis, of which the output will help inform land-use decision making.
+The first GALUP workshop aims at laying a foundation of core concepts and techniques used in land-use suitability analysis, of which the output will help inform land-use decision making.
 Using QGIS, an open-source Geographic Information System (GIS) software